 12. Instagrammable Things to do in nb – Harvey Bank Heritage Shipyard Park

-Shipyard Park was built in 2006 as a monument to this area’s shipbuilding past from the 19th century.
-In addition to the lighthouse, the park has a wharf and a nearly full-scale replica ship.
+Shipyard Park New Brunswick was built in 2006 as a monument to this area’s shipbuilding past from the 19th century.
+In addition to Andersen Hollow lighthouse, the park has a wharf and a nearly full-scale replica ship.
 Very insta friendly!

 13. Instagrammable New Brunswick Attractions – Cape Enrage

 Cape Enrage has been sitting at the southern tip of the New Brunswick side of the Bay of Fundy for 140 years.
-The name Cape Enrage comes from the ferocious of its nearby reef.
-As the lighthouse is located at a tip the views are fantastic and 180 degree.
+The name Cape Enrage comes from the ferocity of its nearby reef.
+As the Cape Enrage lighthouse is located at a tip the views are fantastic and 180 degree.

 14. Instagrammable New Brunswick Things to do – Waterside Beach